 - The document is sent to you by mail.

 - In the following 6 to 12 months, the registration is added to the online version of the Public Register of Arms, Flags and Badges of Canada.

 Cost and time frame

 There is no fee for registering officially-created heraldic emblems.

-The average time required to complete a registration is three months after the warrant has been signed.
+The average time required to complete a registration is six months after the warrant has been signed.
 The process can last longer if we receive a large volume of requests.